This post may contain affiliate links.

 Frequently Asked Questions

 I recommend using rice noodles in this recipe as they cook up quickly.
-You can use pad Thai noodles, or wide rice noodles.
-You can also make this recipe with ramen noodles or spaghetti if that’s what you have on hand.
+You can also make this recipe with ramen noodles like I used in this Peanut Butter Ramen Noodles or spaghetti if that’s what you have on hand.

 Try adding some bok choy, snow peas, broccoli, edamame, or bell peppers to this recipe for a veggie twist!